nomic-io/nomic/README.md

 This will start and expose your local grpc to the world through port 9090.
 You can choose a different port if you prefer

-Start Hermes IBC relayer (assuming the config.toml file is located at /root/.hermes/):
+Start Hermes IBC relayer (assuming the config.toml file is located at /root/.hermes/.
+You can use the example config.toml file located at `hermes-ibc/config.toml`):

 ```bash
 ./hermes-ibc/hermes-setup-and-run.sh